|About this course:|

 If you wish to participate in live online discussions as part of the tutorial support, you will need a headset with built-in microphone.

-An integral part of the course is a specially designed online study guide, and some of your assignments will require you to use the internet.
-If you choose to take the course and you do not have regular access to the internet, you will find that your experience of the course is diminished.
+An integral part of the module is a specially designed online study guide, and some of your assignments will require you to use the internet.
+If you choose to take the module and you do not have regular access to the internet, you will find that your experience of the module is diminished.

 You may choose to view the audio-visual materials on your television instead of your computer, in which case you will need a DVD player and television.